 This isn’t a feel-good topic…it’s seemingly a bit shallow actually.
 But should that detour us from speaking about it?
 NOPE!
 Sometimes we have to have tough conversations in order to fully hash things out.

-I’m a realist and realize that much of what we see as our reality is really only a perception.
+I’m a realist and realize that much of what we see as our reality is really only a perception and this is very obvious, for example, in the alternative energy discussion.
 In fact, I believe that we’re accountable for most of the elements related to the perceptions others form of us.
 If you don’t think that looks matter now – you may come to find out in a moment, that they actually do.